Seneca-ICTOER/software-testing/docs/D-Debugging/other-tools-3.md

 # Other Debugging Tools

-There are other debugging tools, most of which are less frequently used then print statements and interactive debuggers. in the sections below we will examine some of their techniques and when it might be appropriate to use them.
+There are other debugging tools, most of which are less frequently used than print statements and interactive debuggers. in the sections below we will examine some of these tools and when it might be appropriate to use them.

 ## Log Files

 Log files are simply files containing text and values written out by programs as they execute.
 Log files have the advantage that the information can be gathered whether the programmer is actually sitting there watching the program execute or not.
 Log files can be gathered over a long period of time and can be triggered to gather output only when specific erroneous conditions arise.
 Log files can gather valuable information to aid in the debugging of a problem which happens in a production system.
-Trying to debug a problem but happens in a production system long after the problem has happened is very difficult without log output to help you.
+Trying to debug a problem that happens in a production system, long after the problem has happened, is very difficult without log output to help you.

 Another situation where log output is very useful is when you are working on distributed programs.
 These are programs which work on many computers and make remote function calls from one computer to another.
 Tracking this sort of program is very difficult simply because different parts of the program are actually executing on different computers.
-One of the ways to deal with this situation is too have every computer right to a central log file located on the Internet.
-You could have a server setup to gather these inputs and ban write them to a file.
+One of the ways to deal with this situation is too have every computer write to a central log file located on the Internet.
+You could have a server setup to gather these inputs and write them to a file.
 The other way to do this would be to have each computer write its own log file to its own file system and then to examine these later.

-Log files typically contain a set all the information that identifies each line written to the log file.
+Log files typically contain the information that identifies each line written to the log file.
 Although the information included at the start of any line may very, you might want to include the following information.

-- The name of the computer producing the output
+- The name of the computer producing the output,
-- The name of the program producing the output
+- The name of the program producing the output,
-- The ID of the thread producing the output
+- The ID of the thread producing the output,
-- The timestamp of the output to the millisecond
+- The timestamp of the output to the millisecond,
-- The name of the function producing the output
+- The name of the function producing the output,
 - Including the name of the file producing the output and the line number producing the output.
 Note that this information can be obtained from the preprocessor macros **\_\_FILE\_\_** and **\_\_LINE\_\_** which will be replaced by the file name as a string in double quotes and the line number as an integer.
 These reflect the line in the file and can be easily added to a print statement.
 - An informational message that might show the values of variables, describe an exception caught or an unusual situation which has occurred.
-  It will log file is being used on a program which is known to have bugs on it and is not in production then you might want to flush the output stream after every line is written to the log file to make sure that all of the output reaches the file.
-While this will guarantee that alvey output does reach the file, it will have a serious effect on the performance of your program.
+  If the log file is being used on a program which is known to have bugs in it and is not in production, then you might want to flush the output stream after every line is written to the log file to make sure that all of the output reaches the file.
+While this will guarantee that all output reaches the file, it will have a serious effect on the performance of your program.
 Therefore, this technique cannot be used in a production system since it will severely slow the execution of the program.
-In fact large amounts of debug output produced in any kind of debug scenario for a production system will have and negative effect on the overall performance of the system.
+In fact, large amounts of debug output produced in any kind of debug scenario for a production system will have a negative effect on the overall performance of the system.
 Debug output for production systems have to be carefully designed to have minimum impact on the performance of the system.

 ### Log4c

-Log4c Is a small log library that we have written for you.
+Log4c is a small log library that we have written for you.
 This library is written entirely in C and can be used with either C or C++.
-The general concept of using it is that you first open a log file, and then you write messages to the logfile. the message is you write to the log file would typically show you the values of variables at key points in your code and sometimes just to produce messages that tell you where you are in the code.
-You can also produce messages to tell you about the code has gotten itself into an erroneous situation or to issue warnings to tell you that something might be wrong.
+The general concept of using it is that you first open a log file, and then write messages to the logfile.
+The message you write to the log file would typically show the values of variables at key points in your code and sometimes that tell you where you are in the code.
+You can also produce messages to tell you that the code has gotten itself into an erroneous situation.

 There are three levels of messages you can send to the log file.

-- ERROR (**L4C_ERROR**) - This would be a very serious message indicating a major problem with the code that could result in erroneous output or a possible crash of the program.
+- ERROR (**L4C_ERROR**) - This would be a very serious message indicating a major problem with the code that could result in erroneous output or a possible crash.
 - WARNING (**L4C_WARNING**) - A warning is less severe than an error but it still indicates that something is wrong with the program.
-Warnings are something that should be taken seriously even though they might not cause erroneous results orprogram termination.
+Warnings are something that should be taken seriously even though they might not cause erroneous results or program termination.
 - INFO (**L4C_INFO**) - These are informational messages simply to tell the programmer that something has happened of interest inside the program.
-Often, you would like to produce debug informational messages that are not telling if it's something is wrong with the program but simply helping you to debug the program.
+Debug messages are often informational so they can be removed from the production system.

-  When you are using the log4c library, you should interact with the data structures using the functions provided.
+  When you are using the log4c library, you should interact with the Log4C data structures using the functions provided.
 These functions know how to manipulate the data structures correctly.
 Trying to manipulate the data structures yourself, without using the supplied functions, could corrupt the data structure.
 Each of the functions provided for you is described in the table below.

 | Function            | Description                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                |
 | :------------------ | :----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |